 =SUMPRODUCT(INDEX(D5:I14,MATCH({"HP","Lenovo"},B5:B14,0),MATCH({"Apr","Jun"},D4:I4,0)))

-- INDEX function then searches for the selling prices based on the intersections of rows & columns.
+- The INDEX function retrieves the selling prices based on the intersections of rows and columns.

-- Finally, the SUMPRODUCT function will add them up.
+- Finally, the SUMPRODUCT function adds up the selling prices.

 SUMPRODUCT vs INDEX-MATCH